 Being new to the city, I didn’t have anyone who fit the bill..
 But there was a young lady named Sachiko who I had seen several times at a restaurant close to my residence.
 She spoke good English so, the next time I saw her there, I asked if she would like to accompany me to meet the Queen.
 She readily agreed.

 On the day of the party, I picked her up the train station.
 She looked lovely in a fashionable spring outfit.
-While we only managed t r stand close to the Queen herself during the afternoon event, I w as able to exchange a few pleasantries with the Prince during their walkabout.
+While we only managed to stand close to the Queen herself during the afternoon event, I was able to exchange a few pleasantries with the Prince during their walkabout.
 Following the Garden Party a number of Canadians in attendance got together and went for dinner at a restaurant.

 About a week later I received a phone call from one of the Canadians who had joined us for dinner.
 He asked if I was watching television.
 I said that I was not.
-He urged me to tune into Channel 10 to a program that was definitely for adult viewers.
+He urged me to tune into Channel 10 and a program called “Ginza Night Night” a late-night show that was definitely for adult viewers.
 As the TV warmed up and the picture came into focus, there was a young woman in an advanced stage of undress.
-“Isn’t that Sachiko?”
+“Isn’t that Sachiko?”,he asked.
 I had to admit, it certainly looked a lot like her.

 Well, it turns out that it was her.
 And I soon learned that she was one of Japan’s leading stars of adult entertainment.